 Carol Raphael, MPA

 Carol Raphael is a Senior Advisor at Manatt Health Solutions.
-She was the Chief Executive Officer of the Visiting Nurse Service of New York (VNSNY), the largest not-for-profit home health care organization in the United States for more than 20 years.
-Under her leadership, VNSNY expanded its services, built a managed care plan, launched innovative models of care for complex populations with chronic illness and functional impairments, and established partnerships with health systems.
+She served as the Chief Executive Officer of the Visiting Nurse Service of New York (VNSNY), the largest nonprofit home health organization in the United States, for more than 20 years.
+Under her leadership, VNSNY expanded its services, built a managed care plan, launched innovative models of care for complex populations and established partnerships with health systems.
+She also served as Board Chair of AARP.
 Prior to joining VNSNY, Ms. Raphael held executive positions at Mt.
 Sinai Medical Center and in New York City government.